jwarner3rd/SQL_Hospital_Database_Project/SQL/README.md

+The HospitalDB database simulates a hospital management database, demonstrating SQL functionality, including triggers and stored procedures.
+It automates tasks like updating room availability, enforcing prescription dosage limits, and maintaining consistency across interrelated tables such as patients, rooms, and medications."

 **Hospital_Export_Full.sql**: This file contains the full SQL code to create the entire database structure.
 It includes the creation of tables, relationships, constraints, as well as triggers and stored procedures.

 **seed.sql**: A script to populate the database with initial data, allowing for testing and demonstration purposes.